Silverback1992/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-A great number of sorting algorithms implemented in C#
+A great number of sorting algorithms implemented in C# [not yet completed]